Reason behind shilling's sharp rise & why Kenyans are rushing to dispose dollars

 By purchasing dollars, the bank aimed to slow down the shilling's rapid appreciation, which, at one point, saw an almost 8% increase in its value against the dollar, showcasing a strength not seen since June 2023.

-This intervention was a response to the shilling's sharp rise, which was propelled by hefty foreign inflows into Kenyan bonds and the successful resolution of a looming $2 billion Eurobond due in June.
+This intervention was a response to the shilling's sharp rise, which was propelled by huge foreign inflows into Kenyan bonds and the successful resolution of a looming $2 billion Eurobond due in June.

 A source from a local bank confirmed to the news desk that they had witnessed an increase in the number of Kenyans disposing dollars, due to speculation that the dollar would continue to lose against the shilling.